vinlin24/csm151b-notebooks/02 ISA.md

 * **RISC (reduced instruction set computer)**: hardwired, pipelined.
 * **CISC (complex instruction set computer)**: microcoded.

-**RISC-V** is an *open-source* RISC-based ISA (royalty-free), mostly emaintained by the open-source community.
+**RISC-V** is an *open-source* RISC-based ISA (royalty-free), mostly maintained by the open-source community.

-As the name implies, RISC is very simplified compared to RISC
+As the name implies, RISC is very simplified compared to CISC:

 * Instruction sizes are fixed e.g. all instructions are 32-bits long on a 32-bit architecture, as oppposed to variable instruction sizes in CISC.